Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/security/office-365-security/troubleshooting-mail-sent-to-office-365.md

 ## <a name="ensure-that-you-do-not-advertise-yourself-as-a-non-routable-ip"></a>Vérifier que vous ne vous annoncez pas sous la forme d’une adresse IP non routable

-Il se peut que nous n’acceptions pas les e-mails provenant d’expéditeurs dont la recherche DNS inversée a échoué.
-Dans certains cas, des expéditeurs légitimes s’annoncent de façon incorrecte sous la forme d’une adresse IP routable non Internet lorsqu’ils tentent d’ouvrir une connexion à EOP.
-Les adresses IP réservées pour le réseau privé (non routable) incluent :
+We may not accept email from senders who fail a reverse-DNS lookup.
+In some cases, legitimate senders advertise themselves incorrectly as a non-internet routable IP when attempting to open a connection to EOP.
+IP addresses that are reserved for private (non-routable) networking include:

 - 192.168.0.0/16 (ou 192.168.0.0 - 192.168.255.255)
 - 10.0.0.0/8 (ou 10.0.0.0 - 10.255.255.255)
 - 172.16.0.0/11 (ou 172.16.0.0 - 172.31.255.255)

-## <a name="you-received-a-non-delivery-report-ndr-when-sending-email-to-a-user-in-office-365"></a>Vous avez reçu un rapport de non-remise (NDR) lors de l’envoi d’un e-mail à un utilisateur dans Office 365
+## <a name="you-received-a-non-delivery-report-ndr-when-sending-email-to-a-user-in-office-365"></a>Vous avez reçu une notification d'échec de remise lors de l'envoi de messages électroniques à un utilisateur dans Office 365

-Certains problèmes de remise sont dus au blocage de l'adresse IP de l'expéditeur par Microsoft ou à l'identification du compte d'utilisateur comme expéditeur interdit en raison des activité de courrier indésirable précédentes.
-Si vous pensez que vous avez reçu la notification d'échec de remise par erreur, suivez d'abord toutes les instructions indiquées dans le message de notification d'échec de remise pour résoudre le problème.
+Some delivery issues are the result of the sender's IP address being blocked by Microsoft or because the user account is identified as banned sender due to previous spam activity.
+If you believe that you have received the NDR in error, first follow any instructions in the NDR message to resolve the issue.

 Pour plus d’informations sur l’erreur que vous avez reçue, consultez la liste des codes d’erreur dans [Email rapports de non-remise dans Exchange Online](/exchange/mail-flow-best-practices/non-delivery-reports-in-exchange-online/non-delivery-reports-in-exchange-online).